TheSecondTry/RobloxTAS/README.md

 Now you can begin TASing the game you chose.
 You can start the game by clicking the "Play" button in the top menu.
+**NOTE: This system only works with R6 characters and does not support R15 characters.
+You'll have to go to "Game Settings" and under the "Avatar" tab, set the Avatar Type to R6.**

 Once you start playing, you may notice that the game is in a "paused" state.
 If you press the backslash ( \ ) key, the game will advance by one frame.